-In contrast to audit, monitoring exercises are meant to assess the design and effectiveness of key compliance and internal controls by taking a more realtime, continuing approach.
-Although audit exercises typically rely on established sampling methodologies and transaction testing to drive their assessment, monitoring can be enabled by continuous data analysis.
+In contrast to audit, monitoring exercises are meant to assess the design and effectiveness of key compliance and internal controls by taking a more real-time, continuous approach.
+Although audit exercises typically rely on established sampling methodologies and transaction testing to drive their assessment, monitoring is enabled by continuous data analysis.

 Whether conducted by a compliance team or the business itself, monitoring offers a less rigid approach to driving improvements to an organisation's compliance programme through identification of trends and findings at a more holistic, organisational level.
-Key to effective monitoring is an organisation's ability to leverage existing sources of data and design protocols to respond to and highlight areas of risk.
+Key to effective monitoring is an organisation's ability to leverage existing sources of data and design protocols to highlight and respond to areas of risk.
 Ultimately, monitoring procedures designed to assess transactions provide insight into the effectiveness of compliance-related internal controls.